asafiw/simloud-docs/docs/kubernetes/kubectl-port-forwarding.md

 8. Set port-forwarding.

-That action should be performed outside the docker in your local computer for Windows and MacOS (in Linux like OS you can run inside docker container).
+That action should be performed outside the docker in your local computer for Windows and MacOS (fot the Linux OS you can run inside docker container).

 Use the commands from the helm note output: